Constant factor Approximation Algorithms for Uniform Hard Capacitated Facility Location Problems: Natural LP is not too bad: Introduction

+The $k$-facility location problem ($k$FLP) is a common generalization of the facility location problem and the $k$-median problem.
+In $k$FLP, we are given a bound $k$ on the maximum number of facilities that can be opened (instead of a budget on the total facility opening cost) and the objective is to minimize the total of facility opening cost and the cost of servicing the clients by the opened facilities.
+In particular we present the following two results:

+\begin{theorem} There is a polynomial time algorithm that approximates hard uniform capacitated $k$-facility location problem within a constant factor $(O(1/\epsilon^2))$ violating the capacities by a factor of at most $(2 + \epsilon)$ for every fixed $\epsilon > 0$. \end{theorem}

-\begin{theorem} There is a polynomial time algorithm that approximates hard uniform capacitated facility location problem within a constant factor $(O(1/\epsilon))$ of optimal violating the capacities by a factor of at most $(1 + \epsilon)$ for a fixed $0< \epsilon < 1/2$. \end{theorem}
+\begin{theorem} ~ There is a polynomial time algorithm that approximates hard uniform capacitated $k$-facility location problem within a constant factor $(O(1/\epsilon))$ violating the capacity by a factor of at most $(1 + \epsilon)$ using at most $2k$ facilities for every fixed $\epsilon> 0$. \end{theorem}

-Finally, we raise some issues with the proofs of the results presented in~\cite{capkmByrkaFRS2013} for capacitated $k$-facility location problem (C$k$FLP).
-Byrka \etal~in \cite{capkmByrkaFRS2013} presents $O(1/\epsilon^2)$ approximation violating the capacities by a factor of $(2 + \epsilon)$ using dependent rounding.
-We fix the issues using our techniques.
-Also, it can be argued that (deterministic) pipage rounding cannot be used to open the facilities instead of dependent rounding.
-Our techniques for CKM provides similar result for C$k$FLP in a straight forward manner violating the cardinality by plus $1$.
-We will show that the cardinality violation can be avoided.
-Thus we present the first deterministic constant factor approximation for the problem violating the capacities by $(2+\epsilon)$.
-Aardal \etal ~\cite{capkmGijswijtL2013} gave a constant factor approximation when the facility costs are uniform using $2k - 1$ facilities.

-\textbf{High Level Idea:} We borrow some tools and techniques from~\cite{capkmByrkaFRS2013}.
-Facilities and demands are partitioned into clusters, a binary tree structure is defined on the centers of clusters and meta-clusters(MCs) are formed as in~\cite{capkmByrkaFRS2013}.
-A cluster is classified as {\em sparse} or {\em dense} depending on whether the demand served by it is small or large .
-A new LP is used to open facilities in sparse and dense clusters.
-Using the properties of extreme point solutions, a solution is obtained with at most two fractionally opened facilities.
-Both the fractional facilities are opened integrally at a loss of plus $f_{max}$ in budget.
-Connection costs are bounded separately for sparse and dense clusters.
-(This helps us resolve the issues in \cite{capkmByrkaFRS2013}.)
-Min-cost flow is then used to obtain integral assignments.

-Our algorithm for knapsack median works in three stages.
-Stage I comprises of clustering and meta-clustering and is largely same as that presented in \cite{capkmByrkaFRS2013}.
-In stage II, we transform our solution into what we call as {\em pseudo-integral} solution.
-A solution is said to be {\em pseudo-integral} if at most two facilities are opened fractionally.
-It is then transformed into an integrally open solution in stage III.

-Organization of the paper: We first present our algorithm for knapsack median in section~\ref{sectionkmp} reviewing some of the the techniques used in \cite{capkmByrkaFRS2013} for $CkFLP$ in sub-section~\ref{Byrkaetal} and highlighting the modifications we make at the end of the sub-section.
-Sub-sections~\ref{KNM} and ~\ref{sectionfinal} present stage II and stage III respectively of the algorithm.
-Section~\ref{CFLP} presents the algorithm for $CFLP$.
-We fix the issues raised with respect to \cite{capkmByrkaFRS2013} using our techniques and also discuss how the techniques can be used to provide a deterministic solution for the problem in section~\ref{ckflp}.
+As a particular case of C$k$FLP, we obtain the following interesting result for the capacitated facility location problem (CFLP):